codeanywhere/documentation-old/connections/digitalocean.md

-## Adding authorization to a different account
+### Adding authorization to a different account

 If you want to remove authorization for your Digital Ocean account, go to your Dashboard and under Account, select Disconnect from your current Digital Ocean account.

 ![do-droplet-dashboard](images/do-droplet-dashboard.png "do-droplet-dashboard")

 Now, you can authorize different Digital Ocean account by simply Connecting to a different one - the same way as described before, or if you’re already logged in Digital Ocean account, directly from your Dashboard.

+### Adding existing Droplet

+While creating a Droplet via Codeanywhere, we have a full integration, and connection of an existing Droplet is possible by using SSH connection.
+While connecting via [SSH server](http://docs.codeanywhere.com/connections/sshserver.html), you have to take your [CA public key](https://codeanywhere.com/dashboard#ssh-keys) and implement it inside authenticated_keys.